mvenegasv/Magnetic-Mirror/README.md

-In a simpler model, let us considerin a particle with mass m and charge q in a magentic field with
+ Let's start with a simpler model, where a particle with mass m and charge q is under the effect of a magentic field where the z profile is given by

 $$B_z=B_{z0}(1+z)$$